devarshi-ap/twitter-cli-tool/README.md

     - This project's dependencies incude: [_tweepy_](https://www.tweepy.org), [_click_](https://click.palletsprojects.com/en/8.0.x/), and _editables_.
     - Go to the project dir, and open the terminal and install the dependencies via:
     ```
-    $ pip install tweepy
-    $ pip install click
+    $ pip install tweepy click python-dotenv
-    $ pip install --editables .
     ```
 <br>

 5. **_Edit Authentication Values_**
-    - In twty.py, replace the values for the _consumer_key_, _consumer_secret_, _access_token_, and _access_token_secret_ with your values from the Twitter developer portal.
+    - Create a .env file and add your Twitter developer credentials:
+    ```txt
+        CONSUMER_KEY = "add"
+        CONSUMER_SECRET = "your"
+        ACCESS_TOKEN = "credentials"
+        ACCESS_TOKEN_SECRET = "here"
-    - Also, replace the _MY_USERNAME_ variable with your twitter handle (ie. MY_USERNAME='elonmusk')
+        MY_USERNAME = "and your twitter handle here"
+    ```
 <br>

-NOTE: Alright, Imma be real with you, I'm not sure if the following terminal command is needed to be called, but just run it to be sure. (not the file path of twty.py or setup.py; the path of the folder they're both inside): ```$ pip install -e <project folder path>```

 <br>

 ---
 ## FollowsBack.py
-After reading the above instructions, After setting up with your own credentials and usernames and what not, just run the file in the terminal with:
+After having set up your twitter api keys in the dotenv, to use this program, just run the file in the terminal:
 ```
 $ python followsBack.py
 ```